Teque5/pydymax/README.md

 though pixel coordinate conversion becomes
 ![Dymax Blue Marble](data-dymax/dymax_bmng.png)

 The conversion routine is as follows.
 The specified (lon,lat) pair is first converted to spherical coordinates, then cartesian.
-That value is then used to determine the face number (0-19) and sub-triangle (0-5) of the icosahedron.
+That value is then used to determine the face number (0-19) and sub-triangle (0-5) on the icosahedron.
 All this information is then fed into a final subroutine that outputs an (X,Y) position pair suitable for mapping.
 Results from conversion are cached so repeated calls query a lookup-table first.
-Note that this is not WGS84 accurate.
+Note that this is not WGS84 accurate due to the spherical conversion routine in use.

 ![Icosahedron Faces](data-dymax/dymax_earthmeridianstriangles.png)

 Technically, to unfold the earth into an icosahedron, we must first consider slicing the surface using various intersecting great circle patterns.
 This results in 20 spherical triangles.
-Such spherical triangles Buckminster Fuller called LCD (Lowest Common Dinominator) triangles.
+Each spherical triangle contain 6 of what Buckminster Fuller called LCD (Lowest Common Denominator) triangles.
+In *pydymax* these are ordered in a clockwise fashion.

 ![LCD Triangles](data-dymax/dymax_earthsubtriangles.png)

 All images in `/data-dymax` and on this page are created by running `dymax.examples.runExamples()`.

+## To-Do List
+1) Replace spherical coordinate conversion with Earth-Centered-Earth-Fixed for much better accuracy.
+2) Get documentation working correctly.

 ## Dependencies
 This module is tested on Python 2.7.6 and 3.4.0